buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_1_Call_Candy_Machine_From_App.md

 Head over to `app/src/CandyMachine/index.js`.

-Start by importing `useEffect` and setting up an `useffect` that calls a function named `getCandyMachineState` which we'll be setting up.
+Start by importing `useEffect` and setting up an `useEffect` that calls a function named `getCandyMachineState` which we'll be setting up.

 ```jsx
 import React, { useEffect } from 'react';